pbugnion/pascalbugnion.net/src/note-content/data-versioning.md

 ---
-contentTitle: Data versioning isn't "git, but for data"
+contentTitle: Stop thinking of data versioning as "git for data"
 slug: /notes/data-versioning-not-git-for-data
 createdDate: 2022-06-03
 lastUpdatedDate: 2022-06-03